“Learn data, and you can tell stories that more people don’t even know about yet but are eager to hear.” - Nathan Yau, FlowingData

 Data visualization is not limited to standard charts and graphs made in Microsoft Excel spreadsheet, the number of ways is available to display data such as dials and gauges, geographic maps, infographics, heat maps, bar and pie charts, etc.

 Suppose a data scientist looks for writing advanced predictive analytics or machine learning algorithms, it is necessary for him to visualize the outcomes to direct the results and ensure that algorithms work fine.
-(Speaking of Machine Learning algorithms, you can also check out our blog on How Does Support Vector Machine Algorithm Works In Machine Learning?”)
+For example, a data scientist can deploy various types of data visualizations using R programming.

 In short to craft a good data visualization, a well-sourced, complete and clean data is required to visualize, then a right chart is chosen, now design and customize visualization according to simple preferences, there is no requirement to add any elements that distract from the data, and the last visualization is complete and ready to publish in front of viewers.